 This will take away from the immersion and overall atmosphere of the game, but again, it means your GPU has fewer fancy graphics to render.

-We shouldn’t have to tell you why turning storm effects Off will increase your performance.
+We shouldn’t have to explain why turning storm effects Off will increase your performance.
 The fewer fancy, flashing graphics your game needs to produce, the better its overall performance.
 We know we’re beating you over the head with this point, but its importance can’t be understated.
 The very basics of getting better FPS in Terraria and other games come down to making the game’s graphics as essential as possible.

 Last but not least, we’re Disabling windy environments.
 Again, the different graphical effects add to certain game areas, tanking performance while you’re in said areas.